 Now, this isn't about bashing FFR, which Dr. Moses said he "loves" in part because of its role in dismissing the notion of so-called stable angina.
 "This is not a stable condition," he said.

 FFR should be considered one of many tools in the tool bag, with clinical judgment at the helm.

-Clinical Topics: Cardiac Surgery, Chronic Angina, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Stable Ischemic Heart Disease, Vascular Medicine, Cardiac Surgery and Heart Failure, Cardiac Surgery and SIHD, Acute Heart Failure, Interventions and Vascular Medicine
+Clinical Topics: Cardiac Surgery, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Stable Ischemic Heart Disease, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Cardiac Surgery and Heart Failure, Cardiac Surgery and SIHD, Acute Heart Failure, Interventions and Vascular Medicine, Chronic Angina

 Keywords: Hypertrophy, Left Ventricular, Heart Valve Prosthesis, Platelet Aggregation Inhibitors, Morpholines, Angina, Stable, Platelet Function Tests, Thiophenes, Risk Factors, Peripheral Arterial Disease, Ticlopidine, Vasoconstriction, Blood Transfusion, Shock, Cardiogenic, Thrombosis, Patient Compliance, Pulmonary Edema, Stroke, Piperazines, Pyridines, Constriction, Pathologic, Hemodynamics, Stents, Prognosis, Balloon Valvuloplasty, Polymers, Coronary Artery Bypass, Cardiac Surgical Procedures